 Our sponsor, ExpressVPN, gives your smartphone browsing complete anonymity and protects your privacy via next-generation encryption and security.
 Plus, it will never serve you unnecessary ads in the background or over other apps you’re using.

-Get the same protection Kim has.
-Try ExpressVPN for 30-days free!
-Plus, get 3 months free when you sign up for one year at ExpressVPN.com/Kim.
+Get the same protection Kim has: ExpressVPN.
+Get three months free when you sign up for one year at ExpressVPN.com/Kim.